Lac Alaotra bamboo lemur

 Appearance

 Lac Alaotra bamboo lemurs are prosimians.
-You can recognise them by their pointed nose with a wet tip.
-They have brown, woolly fur and scent glands on their forearms, around their armpits and around their anus.
-With these glands they mark the area to make it clear for other animals that it’s their territory.
+You can recognise them by their pointy noses with a wet tip.
+They have brown, woolly fur and scent glands on their forearms, near their armpits and around their genitals.
+Bamboo lemurs use these glands to communicate their territory to other lemurs.

 Habitat

 In the wild, Lac Alaotra bamboo lemurs live on the African island Madagascar.
-This is the only place in the world where you can find them in the wild.
-They live in swamps, reedbeds and papyrus fields around the Alaotra lake, the largest lake in Madagascar.
+This is the only place in the world where this species exists!
+They live in marshes, reed beds and papyrus fields near the Alaotra lake, which is the largest lake in Madagascar.

 Behaviour